 Vegetables from your organic garden don’t sit on a store shelf for weeks at a time, losing valuable nutrients.

 Gardening gives you direct access to fresh food.
-If you learn how to can, or otherwise preserve your crop, you will fill your pantry and feed your family from your harvest when the growing season is over.
+Learning to can or preserve your crops will help you stock your pantry.
+You’ll be able to feed your family even after the growing season ends.

 Gardening will make you feel good and have a high sense of achievement in yourself.
-There’s nothing more satisfying than planting seeds or seedlings, caring for them, and watching them grow and produce food for you and your family.
+Planting and caring for seeds or seedlings is incredibly rewarding.
+Watching them grow and provide food for your family feels deeply satisfying.

-Caring for your garden will give you the opportunity to get plenty of fresh air and exercise, making you feel better.
+Tending your garden offers fresh air and exercise, boosting your well-being.
 Imagine the sense of pride you’ll have to prepare a meal from the produce you grew yourself.

-If you so desire, you may even set up a trading system with friends and other organic gardening gardeners in your neighborhood.
-Each of you may agree to grow different plants according to your expertise and space, and trade veggies with each other later as you harvest them.
+If you so desire, you may even set up a trading system with friends.
+You may also liaise with other organic gardening gardeners in your neighborhood.

 Trading your extra produce will give you varieties to consume and save you money.
 You may even join a community garden for organic gardening, instead of growing veggies on your own land.

-If you’re looking for a great way to increase your food supply, lower your grocery bills, increase your exercise, and just feel better overall, you can’t go wrong with organic gardening for your very own healthy organic veggies.
+Are you looking for a great way to increase your food supply or lower your grocery bills?
+Do you wish to increase your exercise, and just feel better overall?
+You can’t go wrong with organic gardening for your very own healthy organic veggies.

 I hope this article helps motivate you to consider organic gardening today.